-- The design of any new building will need to reflect the design of neighbouring buildings and the neighbouring Conservation Area (see Policies 2 & 3), including use of red brick. - The height of any new development shall be no taller than the existing five-storey building - unless it can be demonstrated that there is no damage to the character of the Conservation Area, its setting, and the views from and into the site. - The provision of new green/open space to address the deficiencies outlined in the CCS. - The provision of space for a community meeting room for local groups and businesses. - Improvements to the neighbouring Potteries Path to provide a safe route for pedestrians and cyclists. - The investigation of opportunities for a pedestrian bridge over the railway line to the O2 Centre car park.
+- The design of any new building will need to reflect the design of neighbouring buildings and the neighbouring Conservation Area (see Policies 2 & 3), including use of red brick. - The site shall provide an improved design relationship to the adjoining Canterbury Mansions and West End Green Conservation Area, to protect and enhance the character and appearance of the area.
+Therefore, the height of any new development should ensure the overall design and transition in massing achieves an appropriate relationship with neighbouring properties and it can be demonstrated that no harm is caused to the character and appearance of the Conservation Area, its setting. - The provision of new green/open space to address the deficiencies outlined in the CCS. - The provision of space for a community meeting room for local groups and businesses. - Improvements to the neighbouring Potteries Path to provide a safe route for pedestrians and cyclists. - The investigation of opportunities for a pedestrian bridge over the railway line to the O2 Centre car park.
 The ground floor of the site is currently occupied by the builders' merchant, Travis Perkins (TP).
 The company has been based in the area for many years, is a significant local employer, and is keen to remain on the site.
-Protection for land in viable existing employment use is given in this Plan (see Policy 11) and also the CCS (CS8 & DP13). - B9.
+Protection for land in viable existing employment use is given in this Plan (see Policy 12) and also the CCS (CS8 & DP13). - B8.
 O2 Centre car park.
 This site was developed in the late 1990s from railway land.
 The O2 Centre is significant leisure and shopping facility in this part of north-west London and a significant employer.
 The land currently occupied by the car park has been identified as a significant site for redevelopment in the London Plan and CCS.
 The site is also within the Finchley Road Town Centre.
-In discussions with the NDF, the owners of the site, Land Securities, indicated that they would consider plans for a future redevelopment, but were keen to stress the constraints on the site and the need to accommodate car parking as a condition of the leases for the commercial tenants. of the O2 Centre.
+In discussions with the NDF, the owners of the site, Land Securities, indicated that they would consider plans for a future redevelopment, but were keen to stress the constraints on the site and the need to accommodate car parking as a condition of the leases for the commercial tenants of the O2 Centre.

 Despite these restrictions, there are considerable opportunities for a significant redevelopment of this site, which could include: